williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 6 June 2025
+* "*Wars are caused when an aggressor believes he can achieve his objectives at an acceptable price.*" - Margaret Thatcher

 ## 22 May 2025
 * Why "Russophobia" is [not the explanation](https://www.linkedin.com/posts/williammilisic_russia-europe-ukraine-activity-7330455513240899585-CjGE) to the logical and rational cautiousness most neighbours feel towards Russia.